3 found at Pennsylvania home died of COVID-19, says coroner - NewsBreak

 - Donald Kinsey, 62, was found in a camper in a barn on the property

-Cambria County Coroner Jeff Lees released the autopsy results Wednesday citing their causes of death as COVID-19 following toxicology and micrology tests.Passengers behaving badly: The worst in-flight incidents of 2021
+Cambria County Coroner Jeff Lees released the autopsy results Wednesday citing their causes of death as COVID-19 following toxicology and micrology tests.Mother reflects on life, legacy of son who inspired change to compassionate use marijuana law

 The three — who were siblings, Lees tells the Associated Press — had passed away five days before being found, the coroner reports.
 In October, he reported that the autopsies showed no outward or inward signs of trauma.